MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/quickstart-r-create-script.md

 ## List R packages

-Microsoft provides a number of R packages pre-installed with SQL Server Machine Learning Services.
+Microsoft provides a number of R packages pre-installed with Machine Learning Services.

 To see a list of which R packages are installed, including version, dependencies, license, and library path information, run the following script.